 Long finger gloves come in many forms from thin, lightweight options all the way to windproof, waterproof, neoprene, insulated, bullet-proof protection for your hands.
 It's important to remember that your hands and feet are the furthest from your core so they will feel the cold before anything else.
 Pay particular attention to keeping your core warm; this will help keep your extremities warm.

-A cap is an optional accessory in all weather but it's worth considering in cooler temperatures as we lose a large amount of heat from the top of our heads.
+A cap is an optional accessory in all weather, but it's worth considering in colder temperatures as we lose a large amount of heat from the top of our heads.
 Having a cap on will help trap that heat in and keep you warm without having to wear excessive layers.

 Toe covers / Belgian Booties